sadamexx/sadamexx/README.md

 ![Me in Egypt!](Pyramids.jpg)
-### Hello World! 👋 Like the shirt says GOALS.
-GRIND.
-GOD.
+### Hello World! 👋
+Like the shirt says 🙏🏼 GOD. 🏆 GOALS. 💪🏽 GRIND.
+In that order.

 - 🔭 I’m currently working on ...Family Promise of Spokane